Leah Johnson (writer)

-Leah Johnson is an American writer.
-Her debut novel You Should See Me In A Crown (2020) received critical acclaim, including a Stonewall Book Honor.
-Her second book Rise to the Sun was released in 2021.
+Leah Johnson (born 1994) is an American writer and businesswoman.
+Her debut novel You Should See Me in a Crown (2020) received critical acclaim, including a Stonewall Book Award Honor.
+She is the author of Rise to the Sun (2021) and Ellie Engle Saves Herself!
+(2023).

 Early life and education

 Johnson was raised on the west side of Indianapolis, Indiana.
 She was an avid reader from childhood.
 Johnson went on to be the editor-in-chief of her high school's newspaper as well as a tennis player and a member of the show and concert choirs.
 While in college at Indiana University Bloomington, she interned at the Wall Street Journal, WFIU, and WPLN.
 Johnson received her MFA in fiction writing from Sarah Lawrence College.